Anti-Patterns in Tech Cost Management: Bad Cloud Strategy

 I thought the logic was bad, because their calculations assumed that they would build the application in the cloud exactly as they had on-prem.
 That would be a horrible choice.
 To take advantage of AWS, you’d almost certainly architect it differently.

 I looked through their tech blog, and then I looked at their website.
 I tried to understand what they did and why.
 The blog post did not articulate the reasons for their choice of architecture, but it was possible to understand the environment with some effort.
-Their cost estimates were wildly wrong (because you would build it differently on AWS), but their decision was still correct.
+Their cost estimates were probably wrong (because you would build it differently on AWS), but their decision was still correct.

 3600 servers, 729k CPU cores, 5PB RAM, 33PB HDD, 522 PB direct-attached SSD running all-out, 24×7 is unusual.
 Per their tech blog, they had to invent their own database just to store and index every website and link they came across.
 (A problem Google solved with BigTable.)
 Their core backend is highly optimized and changes slowly.
 None of this screams “you should move to the cloud and go serverless.”
 It all argues for the opposite.